15 Tips for a Minimalist Workspace at Home (Calm, Not Sterile)

 Natural light can boost your mood, improve focus, and reduce the need for excessive artificial lighting.

 There’s a calmness that comes from working in natural light.
-It's like a gentle nudge, reminding you of the outside world while you're knee-deep in tasks.
-This can help improve your focus and make your workspace feel less enclosed.
+It reminds you of the outside world while you're knee-deep in tasks, which can help your workspace feel less enclosed.

 Natural light can also significantly reduce your reliance on artificial lighting during the day.
 Think of lower energy costs and a more eco-friendly workspace.